StudyFrenchSpanish

 14. University of Kolkata (Department of Languages)

-The teaching of various foreign languages was started at Calcutta University in 1917, almost a century back.
+Teaching of various foreign languages began at Calcutta University in 1917, almost a century ago.

-The department of languages offers a one-year certificate and one-year diploma course in Korean.
+The Department of Languages offers a one-year certificate and a one-year diploma course in Korean.

-Eligibility for the Certificate course is graduation in any field, whereas, for Diploma, Graduation in any discipline and certificate in Korean.
+Eligibility for the Certificate course is a graduation in any field, whereas for the Diploma, graduation in any discipline and a certificate in Korean are required.

 Address: Asutosh Building, 2nd floor, 87/1, College Street, Kolkata.